-Biggest Supreme Court actions today: Roundup, religious rights in schools
+Biggest Supreme Court actions today: gun crimes, religious rights in schools

 Tuesday is a big day at the Supreme Court, which is issuing rulings as it nears the end of its term with about a dozen cases still left.

+Justices on Tuesday limited the reach of a federal statute that requires stiff penalties for crimes involving a gun as they ruled in a Virginia case.

-Justices on Tuesday rejected Bayer’s appeal to shut down thousands of lawsuits claiming that its Roundup weedkiller causes cancer.
+They also rejected Bayer’s appeal to shut down thousands of lawsuits claiming that its Roundup weedkiller causes cancer.
 That ruling came amid a series of court fights over Roundup, including a verdict last week in Oregon.

 The court also ruled Tuesday that religious schools can get tuition aid in Maine, a decision that may ease religious organizations’ access to taxpayer money.